Jump to:Page Content

 SLATE hosts a variety of programs for Kennedy School faculty through the academic year.
 Below are some key dates to note.

 This program helps new faculty develop insights about how best to teach professional students at the Kennedy School.
 New faculty have the opportunity to talk with and listen to current faculty about managing HKS classes and to hear about our students and what it is like to teach at HKS.
 Part of the program is to participate in a case discussion and to briefly practice teaching and receive feedback.

-HKS has designated the week of March 3, 2014 as Teaching Week.
+Once a year HKS designates a week as Teaching Week.
 During this week:

-Click here for information about Spring 2014 Teaching Week.
+Click here for information about the most recent Teaching Week.

 For strategies on making the most out of visiting colleagues' classes, see this handout: Strategies for Observing Teaching (PDF).

 Click here to view a four-minute video about HKS faculty experiences and reflections on observing colleagues teach (HKS login required).